For Graduate Students and Post Doctoral Associates

-The McGraw Center offers extensive programs and services for graduate students and post-doctoral associates related to their development as professional scholars and teachers.
-All of our programs are based in current research and discussions on effective teaching and student learning and are led by either our trained and experienced graduate student fellows or by our professional staff.
+The McGraw Center offers extensive programs and services for graduate students and post-doctoral associates related to their development as scholars and teachers.
+Our programs are based in current research on effective teaching and student learning and are led by our trained graduate student fellows or by our professional staff.

-For new AIs, we run the University-wide AI Orientation to teaching at Princeton.
-The day and a half of workshops are led by our trained and experienced graduate fellows who provide tips and organize discussions on issues beginning with the first day of class, to leading precepts and problem sets, to grading student work.
+- AI Orientation.
+For new AIs, we run the University-wide orientation to teaching at Princeton.
+The day and a half of workshops are led by graduate fellows who provide tips and organize discussions on issues such as the first day of class, leading precepts and problem sets, and grading student work.

 - The McGraw Center Graduate Mentoring Award recognizes faculty who are exemplary in supporting the development of their graduate students as teachers, scholars, and professionals.

 - Programs for International AIs.
 The English Language Program at the McGraw Center helps non-native English speaking graduate students become fully integrated into the academic community at Princeton.

 - Some graduate students are interested in opportunities to teach other than, or in addition to, an AI appointment.
 We have compiled a list of such Teaching Opportunities.

 - The McGraw Center has also created a virtual library of Online Resources that includes a video gallery of lecturing modes and formats, tip-sheets relevant forr teaching and academic careers, and our blog, The Scholar as Teacher.

 Explore the links to the left to find out more about each of these programs and services.
 Appointments may be made with McGraw staff members by e-mailing firstname.lastname@example.org or calling 8-2575.